KF Luzi i Vogël 2008

-KF Luzi i Vogël 2008 is an Albanian football (soccer) club based in Luz i Vogël, Kavajë.
-The club was founded in 2008 and is currently competing in Kategoria e Parë which is the 2nd tier of Albanian football.
+KF Luz i Vogël 2008 is an Albanian football (soccer) club based in Luz i Vogël, Kavajë.
+The club was founded in 2008 and is currently competing in Kategoria e Dytë which is the 3rd tier of Albanian football.
 During the club's first ever season they managed a respectable 4th-place finish (in the Second Category).

 History

 Luzi United played its first ever competitive game against KF Erzeni in the Second Division Group A on 21 September 2008.
 The match itself was not a great moment in the club's history as they lost 2–0 away from home.
 The next two games in the season were also away from home which meant that Luzi would not earn a single point in the first four games of the season.
 The team had to wait until their first home game for their first ever point and goal.
 This came on 2 November 2008 against KF Adriatiku Mamurrasi.
 The match ended 1–0 in favor of Luzi which was enough to seal the win.

 It was announced on 8 October 2009 that legendary national team player Altin Rraklli would be joining the club as technical director.

 By far the biggest game in the club's history was the Albanian Cup first round encounter with the champions of Albania KF Tirana on 21 October 2009.
 The match was played at a sold out and very festive Luz i Vogël Stadium.
 Tirana took the lead in the 14th minute through national team midfielder Jetmir Sefa, but Luzi quickly fought back to equalise just 2 minutes later with Bejko.
 Luzi then went on to dominate and grab another two goals with Fagu in the 42nd and then Gega in the 62nd minute.